dhiltgen/docker-machine-kvm/README.md

 # Capabilities

 ## Images
-By default `docker-machine-kvm` uses a [boot2docker.iso](https://github.com/boot2docker/boot2docker) for the kvm host.
-It's also possible to use every image that is derived from [boot2docker.iso](https://github.com/boot2docker/boot2docker) as well.
+By default `docker-machine-kvm` uses a [boot2docker.iso](https://github.com/boot2docker/boot2docker) as guest os for the kvm hypervisior.
+It's also possible to use every guest os image that is derived from [boot2docker.iso](https://github.com/boot2docker/boot2docker) as well.
 For using another image use the `--kvm-boot2docker-url` parameter.

-Community Members did some tests and it works with [rancher/os](https://github.com/rancher/os) too.
+Community Members did some tests and it works with [rancher/os](https://github.com/rancher/os) as guest os too.

 ## Dual Network